-Part Five THE SUPERINTENDENCY
+PART SIX THE SUPERINTENDENCY

-¶ 501.
+¶ 601.
 THE NATURE OF SUPERINTENDENCY.
-From apostolic times, certain ordained persons have been set apart and entrusted with the task of defending the Apostolic faith and overseeing and leading the church in its mission to make disciples of Jesus Christ and to spread scriptural holiness across the world (¶ 301).
+From apostolic times, certain persons have been set apart and entrusted with the task of defending the Apostolic faith and leading the church's mission to make disciples of Jesus Christ.
 While shared by the whole people of God, this apostolic task is most clearly expressed in the historic office of the episkopos (meaning overseer) or bishop.
+Thomas Coke and Francis Asbury, the first Methodist bishops, exemplified an evangelistic and missionary spirit that will be shared by every bishop in the Global Methodist Church.
 The Global Methodist Church is led, equipped, and supervised by an episcopacy modeled after that of the early centuries of Christianity and stemming from the historic line of Methodist bishops.

-We share John Wesley's conviction that bishops and elders are part of the same New Testament order.
+We share John Wesley's conviction that bishops and elders are expressions of the same New Testament order.
 Therefore, bishops in the Global Methodist Church represent a specialized ministry rather than a separate order and are consecrated rather than ordained to their office.
-The role of bishop is a sacred trust held for a time as the Transitional Book of Doctrines and Discipline of our church allows.
+The role of bishop is a sacred trust held for a time as the Book of Doctrines and Discipline of our church allows.
 It is not a lifelong office.

-Thomas Coke and Francis Asbury, the first Methodist bishops in America, exemplified an evangelistic and missionary spirit that we trust will be shared by every bishop in the Global Methodist Church.
-The episcopal office is to keep us relentlessly focused outward toward our mission field.
+The episcopal office is to keep the church focused outward toward our mission field.
 Our bishops must not lean on the trappings of ecclesial office but lead us from an authentic, humble, and evangelistic love for God and neighbor.

-The bishop's primary place of servant leadership shall be to an annual conference or conferences of our church.
-When convened together, the bishops of the Global Methodist Church comprise a general superintendency that leads our church in spiritual and temporal matters.
-In addition to residing in the office of bishop, the task of superintending in the Global Methodist Church extends to the presiding elder (district superintendent), with each possessing distinct and collegial responsibilities.
+When convened together, the bishops of the Global Methodist Church constitute a general superintendency that leads our church in spiritual and temporal matters.
+The call to order the church extends beyond the episcopacy to conference superintendents, presiding elders, and elders who each possess distinct and collegial responsibilities.